bbauska/Coursera-Bootstrap/readme.md

 stripped off all the spaces, and then created this whole running set of characters.

-To the computer it doesn\'t make any difference because it will render this webpage just as well.
+To the computer it doesn&apos;t make any difference because it will render this webpage just as well.

-To you and me, it makes a difference, because we can\'t read this easily.
+To you and me, it makes a difference, because we can&apos;t read this easily.

 This is what minification causes to your HTML file.

-Let\'s take a look at the main.css.
+Let&apos;s take a look at the main.css.

 When you look at the main.css you see the whole thing is crunched up into one single unit, as you go to the bottom.